Compare

 |---|---|---|---|---|

-| Routes to verified SQL agent (vs. generates fresh SQL each turn) | ||||
+| Routes to a verified-query library (vs. generates fresh SQL each turn) | ||||

-| Auto-generated SQL skill library (vs. none; every query fresh-generated) | ||||
+| Auto-generated query library that compounds (vs. none; every query fresh-generated) | ||||

 | Portable AI agent file: CHION.md → Claude Code, Codex, Cursor (vs. locked to vendor UI) | ||||